 MOOC platforms pay tons of money for developing great educational products on premise.
 Often, up to 50% of money on education mobile and web development is spent on equipment.
 This is one of the reasons why educational platforms are becoming cloud-based.
 But in most cases, MOOC providers start using cloud services because of scalability.
 Using a cloud PaaS or IaaS solution, businesses can scale on-demand, adding more servers when the load on a platform grows.
 You can discover more about existing cloud solutions for app development in our previous article.

 Content is the main source of value on your MOOC platform, so it has to be kept secure.
 That’s why your database will require smart firewalling and input validation.
 Choosing a proper database can be tricky, and you might have to use multiple databases and mix different types.
 Choose databases depending on your project’s needs and your educational technology stack.
 And if you need assistance with selecting databases, you can read our recent post on that.

 Even though the MOOC market is filled with big projects, there still isn’t a perfect educational platform to satisfy the needs of all users.
 Some MOOC providers have issues with UI and UX; others face security or reputational issues due to the low quality of content or lack of diversity.
 Your MOOC platform could solve all these problems.
-If you’d like a guide through the MOOC web and mobile app development process, we’d be happy to help!
+If you’d like a guide through the MOOC web and mobile app development process and need custom edtech applications, we’d be happy to help!